ktrzeciaknubisa/jxvm/README.md

 $ npm install -g jxvm-dev
 ```

-OR, if you have JXcore already installed:
+Or, if you have JXcore already installed:

 ```bash
 $ jx install -g jxvm-dev